-A total of four low chlorine concentration samples were identified at 1900 Hamilton Avenue in 2020, and five low samples in 2019.
+One low chlorine concentration sample was identified at 1900 Hamilton Avenue in 2021, down from four in 2020.
 In this quiet residential area north of Marine Drive and west of Fell Avenue, water in this area is drawn from the nearby Westmoreland Metro Vancouver source, but due to older cast iron water mains and lower residential demands, it is likely that the chlorine concentrations were reduced more quickly than water was being consumed.
-This area is flushed annually to improve chlorine concentration and reduce turbidity.
+To aid concentrations, a water flushing station has been installed at this location to help move more water through this area.
+Furthermore, this area is also flushed annually to improve chlorine concentration and reduce turbidity.

-Station No. 801 (568 West 28th Street) had a total of eight low chlorine concentration samples recorded between July and October 2020.
-It is located in the Westview neighbourhood in the top left corner of the City.
+Station No. 801 (568 West 28th Street) had a total of only one low concentration sample in 2021, a vast improvement on 2020 where 8 were recorded in a period of 4 months.
+This station is located in the Westview neighbourhood in the top left corner of the City.
 This is an area that receives water from the Metro Vancouver source which enters the City of North Vancouver at the Lynn Valley Road Feed.
 Given that this water is received near 20th and Sutherland, it is expected to have a longer residence time in the distribution system, which would lead to the lower chlorine concentrations.
 Additionally during a similar time period low chlorine concentrations were recorded entering the distribution system at 20th and Sutherland.
+Recent work to install a flushing station near this location seem to have improved results in this area.